pgbarletta/locuaz/docs/source/installation.rst

     mamba activate locuaz
     pip install locuaz

-This is a bit more involved that installing through conda, but the resulting environment won't be as heavy.
+This option takes an extra step with respect to using only conda, but the process will be faster and the resulting environment won't be as heavy.

 conda (Option 2)
 ^^^^^^^^^^^^^^^^